 Another great way to use this feature is by including branded items such as hoodies, shirts, stickers and more that have the company logo on them, or the logo of a specific campaign your organization is participating in such as UNICEF.
 Employees can order branded items for themselves or for family.
 Learn more about the Company Store app.

-Several banks have shared their experiences about using Intranet Connections software, and how it has impacted their organizations:
+Several banks have shared their experiences about using our intranet software, and how it has impacted their organizations:

 Redwood Capital Bank